-The Repatriation Commission and the Military Rehabilitation and Compensation Commission (together, the Commissions) are responsible for granting pensions, allowances and other benefits, providing treatment and other services and generally administering the VEA and the MRCA.
+- 36. The Repatriation Commission and the Military Rehabilitation and Compensation Commission (together, the Commissions) are responsible for granting pensions, allowances and other benefits, providing treatment and other services and generally administering the VEA and the MRCA.
 The Commissions are part of the Veterans' Affairs portfolio, and function in an executive management capacity.
 The Commissions are responsible for considering and determining individual claims for pension, utilising the SOPs determined by the RMA.
-The Commissions have no staff of their own but delegate many of their powers to DVA staff.
+The Commissions have no staff of their own but delegate many of their powers to DVA staff. - 37.
 The DVA Secretary chairs both Commissions.
-The Secretary and the 2 other members of the Repatriation Commission join with members nominated by the Defence Minister and Department of Employment to make up the membership of the Military Rehabilitation and Compensation Commission.

-The Commissions may request a review and make submissions to both the RMA and to the SMRC.
+The Secretary and the 2 other members of the Repatriation Commission join with members nominated by the Defence Minister and Department of Employment to make up the membership of the Military Rehabilitation and Compensation Commission. - 38.
+The Commissions may request the RMA to review a condition and make submissions to both the RMA and to the SMRC.